martinezjorge/flask_blog/README.md

 the length of the password longer because the encrypted password is 60 characters long rather than the 25 you specified.

-This was created a blog web app so if you get it set up you can use it and create and delete posts.
+This is actually  a blog web app so if you get it set up you can use it and create and delete posts.
 I'm not sure what you wanted the rest of the project to be but with this as a starting base, I'm sure I can pivot in whatever direction you were planning for the class.
 If it would have been a blog then the next thing I would do is allow administrator accounts to be able to delete and edit